Beginning Teacher Program Overview

 The main focus of Alachua County Public Schools is student learning and achievement.
 In order to ensure the learning and continuous progress of all students, the School Board, its employees, and the community must maintain high expectations of teachers and other school personnel.
 High

 expectations must be coupled with strong support for teachers and other school personnel as they strive to promote student achievement and effective classroom management that enables teaching and learning to take place.
-Ongoing support helps to ensure that teachers maintain exemplary practices and that capable teachers are retained in the profession.
+Ongoing support helps to ensure that teachers maintain exemplary practices and those capable teachers are retained in the profession.
 In addition, the School Board must communicate its mission to all employees, families, and other community members who participate in the education of students.
 Furthermore, a shared mission should guide the recruitment and selection of new employees, particularly the teachers, because they are directly responsible for the education of students.
 After new teachers are selected, the School Board has the responsibility to orient them to the district’s mission and help them continue to develop and refine the personal and professional skills of excellent teaching.

 Consequently, the Alachua County Beginning Teacher Program has the following goal: